mozhdehNouri/AndroidProgrammingTopicAndExplanation/coroutine-flow/flow/TerminalOperator.md

 collecting value is Orange in time 14:07:44
 Orange is collected in time 14:07:45
 ```
 ###### 2- Collection:
 The second category is collection. we have some flow terminal operator
 that use the collect function internally which means you no longer need to
 call collection function and convert flow to list or set ...

-a. toSet()         // convert a flow into a set and use collection
+a. toSet()         // convert a flow into a set and use collection function internally
-function internally

 b. toList()       // convert a flow into a list

-// what happend to toList() or toSet() can observe the changes? so why we
-use collect function?

 ##### 3- Reduce

 All this operator use collect operator internally